 The FBI data verifies the Concealed Carry study findings: the more you encourage armed citizens, the more you discourage armed robbery!

 A study shows that South Dakota is the best state for middle-class individuals to live

 .
-Could their very low robberies caused by their widespread gun ownership have anything to do with South Dakota's top-place ranking?
+How much does their very low robbery rate caused by their widespread ability to defend themselves and their family have to do with South Dakota's top-place ranking?